MENU

 Downtown Development

 With private sector development underway in the downtown area, the Chamber encourages the City to continue its support of redevelopment initiatives, as well as the expenditure of public capital improvement funds as necessary to encourage continued and future private sector investment.
+The Chamber encourages support of the Felix Street Public Market project.

 Community Appearance